-- In-class Progress Meetings 5% (mark assigned to all students in the group by the course coordinator) - Final Report 15% (mark assigned to all students in the group by the course coordinator) - Peer Evaluation 5% (Rubric is appended to the end of this course outline.
+- In-class Progress Meetings and Report Outline 5% (mark assigned to all students in the group by the course coordinator) - Final Report 15% (mark assigned to all students in the group by the course coordinator) - Peer Evaluation 5% (Rubric is appended to the end of this course outline.
 The rubric scores student performance out of 20, a mark for each student will be averaged from the mark assigned by the other members of their group and scaled to be out of 5 (i.e. 16 out of 20 = 4).
 NOTE: A peer evaluation of 0 will NOT be accepted as a mark unless concerns are expressed by the group prior to the report deadline (i.e. concerns must be raised with the TAs or the Instructor during one of the in class group work sessions)

-If a student's peer evaluation mark is >2 they will receive 100% of the group assignment mark If a student's peer evaluation mark is >1 and $\leq$ 2 they will receive 75% of the group mark If a student's peer evaluation mark is >0 and $\leq$ 1 they will receive 50% of the group mark If a student's peer evaluation mark is 0 they will receive 0% of the group mark
+If a student's peer evaluation mark is >2 they will receive 100% of the group assignment mark If a student's peer evaluation mark is >1 and ≤2 they will receive 75% of the group mark If a student's peer evaluation mark is >0 and ≤1 they will receive 50% of the group mark If a student's peer evaluation mark is 0 they will receive 0% of the group mark be cumulative but will be focused on the material covered after the second midterm exam.
+Calculators are permitted if needed.

-These small group reports are due by 5 pm on the final day of lecture, Dec 8th, 2021.
+These small group reports are due by 5 pm on the final day of lecture, Dec 6th, 2023.

 \\ FINAL EXAM - There will be a final exam scheduled by the Registrar's office.
 This exam will follow a similar format to the midterm exam.
 The final exam will be a closed book exam and will be scheduled for 2h.
 This exam will consist of a mix of multiple-choice questions and short essay type questions (3-4 paragraphs) drawn from a large question bank.
-The final exams will be cumulative but will be focused on the material covered after the second midterm exam.
-Calculators are permitted if needed.
+The final exams will